Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country. It is a very popular and hardy fruit.

 4) All the dried and dead twigs should be removed from time to time.

-5) Any shoot emerging The lower base of the plant should be removed at once.
+5) Any shoots emerging from the lower base of the plant should be removed at once.

 Flowering and Fruiting in Guava;